muratk5n/thirdwave/en/README.md

 ---

-Collated comments on quantum supremacy (or the the non-existence thereof)
+Collated comments on quantum supremacy (or the lack thereof)

 [[-]](2022/10/quantum-computing.html)